Our comprehensive program features an exceptional line up of keynote speakers.

 She previously served as president of the American Institute of Certified Planners (AICP), APA’s professional institute.
 Schwartz also had held multiple leadership positions for APA North Carolina, APA Chapter Presidents Council, and the Planning Accreditation Board.
 She has a bachelor's from the University of Pittsburgh in geography and urban studies and holds a master's in geography from the University of North Carolina at Charlotte.
 Sue was inducted into the AICP College of Fellows in 2003 and was elected to the National Academy of Public Administration’s class of fellows in 2025.

-Professor Barbara Norman is Emeritus Professor of Urban & Regional Planning, University of Canberra and Honorary Professor, Australian National University, Australia.
+Professor Barbara Norman MPIA (Life Fellow) is Emeritus Professor of Urban & Regional Planning, University of Canberra and Honorary Professor, Australian National University, Australia.
 Barbara is Chair of the Urban Policy Forum advising the Australian Government, a Director of the Urban Climate Change Research Network Oceania Hub (Columbia University, USA), co-chair of Planners for Climate Action (UN Habitat) and a member of the World Cities Knowledge Council (Singapore).

 Professor Norman is a global expert and adviser in sustainable cities and regions, smart infrastructure, coastal planning, climate change adaptation and urban governance.
 Professor Norman has a combined professional and academic background, having worked at all levels of government and run her own practice.
 She is a former national president of the Planning Institute of Australia, and an honorary member of the Royal Town Planning Institute (UK).